How To Get A Temporary Protective Order in Georgia

 How To Get a Restraining Order?

-If you are a victim or potential victim, then you have to apply for a restraining order in front of a judge.
+If you are a victim or potential victim, then you have to first apply for a restraining order.
+Next you will need to make an in-person appearance in front of a civil court judge.
 You have to convince the judge that it is essential to stop the person from continuing or preventing imminent harm.
-With a domestic violence situation, the judge could issue a temporary order within 24 hours.
-The papers will be served by county Cheriff’s Department deputies to the alleged offender.
+If there is a threat of domestic violence the judge may approve a temporary restraining order almost immediately.
+The forml court order will be served by your local county Sheriff’s Department deputies to the alleged offender, usually also within 24 hours of issuance.
 After the Court Order has been served to the alleged offender it immediately goes into effect.

-Any violation of the restraining order is a crime and the violator can be arrested and charged for breaking the order.
+During the active period of the Order, any violation of the restraining order is a crime and the violator can be arrested and charged for breaking the order.
+Possible consequences are fines and jail time.